Volt-Soft/Stellar-Engine/README.md

 ## Development

-The engine's development phase has started, and the Alpha version will soon come out.
+The engine's development phase has yet started.

 ## Contributing

+You can contribute by forking the repo, but be sure to respect the [license](./LICENSE).
 ## License

 Distribute, modify and use freely under the terms of the [ZLib license](./LICENSE).